tromp/ChessPositionRanking/README.md

 Recent advancements in the Texel chess engine by Peter Österlund bring us close to that goal.
 Of the 94903 possibly legal positions in testRnd1mResearch, it finds 38866 lack a proof kernel and should thus be illegal.
-For the other 56037 positions it finds a proof kernel.
-Except for one, which still has a proof game.
-These 56037 have an average multiplicity of 58597/56037 ~ 1.0457.
+The other 56037 positions, for which it finds a proof kernel, have an average multiplicity of 58597/56037 ~ 1.0457.
 Once we find all 56037 corresponding proof games, and verify these along with the logic and implementation of Texel's proof kernel search, then we would establish a more accurate estimated number of legal positions of